SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### fill types

 Fill types are used to `fill` objects
-Fill types are defined within the `<defs>` section, but referenced elsewhere.
+Fill types are defined within the `‹defs›` section, but referenced elsewhere.
 The available fill types are gradients, patterns.

 ###### referencing